nickyiliwang/portfolio-site-for-mom/README.md

 6) learn instragram layout divs/containers

+7) have an open route that insta/user/34JN$#5234LJKN5334 so anyone can view the project.

 Could: Homepage showcases other user's art

 Could: Should have a way to share your work, using your uid as route.